Bug report #2405

 3. Simplify geometries fails with attached error (see attached screen dump - CTRL+C did not copy text from Pyton error consol)

-#2 Updated by mesajs - over 10 years ago
+#2 Updated by mesajs - about 11 years ago

 Did a bit more testing.
 Tried a variety of layers (point, linestring, polygon), as both Spatialite and the same data in Shapefiles.